kannans89/RustRepo/20_Modules/20_Modules.md

 ```

 ### Step 6: Create another folder **movie-lib-test** in the MovieAPP folder.
-Create a Cargo.toml file and the src folder.
-This project should have main method as this is a binary crate which will consume the library crate created previously.
+Create a Cargo.toml file and the src folder.This project should have main method as this is a binary crate which will consume the library crate created previously.Create a main.rs file in the src folder.
 The folder structre will be  as shown.

 ```rust
   movie-lib // already completed